-As an actor, Sabrina has been seen in Mom at Sixteen, Flashpoint, System Crash, Plastic Makes Perfect and The A-List, and she also was a contender on Last Comic Standing.
-She also made her Comedy Central debut on Adam Devine’s House Party, and joined the cast of Transparent for a climatic role in the show’s third season.
+As an actor, Jalees has been seen in Mom at Sixteen, Flashpoint, System Crash, Plastic Makes Perfect, and The A-List, and she was also a contender on Last Comic Standing.
+She made her Comedy Central debut on Adam Devine’s House Party, and joined the cast of Transparent for a climatic role in the show’s third season.
 She is also the creator and host of the weekly podcast “The Goodie Goodie”.

-Sabrina’s TED talk on the importance of honesty and embracing diversity was featured on numerous websites, including Upworthy.
+Jalee’s TED talk on the importance of honesty and embracing diversity was featured on numerous websites, including Upworthy.